cvs-health/testaro/README.md

 ## Batches

 There are two ways to use a script to give instructions to Testaro:
-- The script can be the complete specification of the job.
+- The script can be the complete specification of the operations to perform and the URLs to perform them on.
-- The script can specify the operations to perform, and a _batch_ can specify which pages to perform them on.
+- The script can specify the operations to perform, and a _batch_ can specify which URLs to perform them on.

 A batch is a JSON file with this format: